 And yet, you will find people rejoicing in or wishing for someone else’s failure.

 If that is you, that is no way to be.
-I understand that we may all experience this in some form or the other.
+I understand that we may all experience this in some form or another.

 Jealousy may be an unavoidable experience in life.

 But you can make the decision to redirect those thoughts into the trash and remind yourself that there’s nothing to be gained by being this way.

 The List Of Toxic Traits In A Relationship